August 15, 2025

 🏭 Industrial Air Quality Testing

 Industrial facilities need specialized testing for workplace safety.
-These environments may have chemical vapors, metal particles, or toxic gases that require professional-grade detection equipment.
+These environments may have chemical vapours, metal particles, or toxic gases that require professional-grade detection equipment.

 🔬 Scientific Research Applications